 Protea were exported to Europe and beyond by numerous flower import/exporters.
 Many of these exporters were not based in Hawai’i.

-The Agriculture Department at The University of Hawai’i began to hybridize the popular Protea nicknamed the pincushion.
-This project improved the flowers’ colors, increased the stem length, and the overall life-span as a cut flower.
+The Agriculture Department at The University of Hawai’i began hybridizing the popular Protea nicknamed the pincushion.
+This project improved the flowers’ colors and increased the stem length and the overall life span of a cut flower.